Miscellaneous

 British and French fleets, Britain victorious.

-Battle of Trafelgar
+Battle of Trafalgar

 1805

-British fleet defeated fleets of France and Spain.
+British fleet defeated the fleets of France and Spain.
 British fleets were commanded by Admiral Nelson, who was killed during the battle.

-Battle of Austerliz
+Battle of Austerlitz

 1805

-Britain, Austria, Russia and Prussia on one side and France on the other.
+Britain, Austria, Russia, and Prussia on one side and France on the other.
 Napoleon (France) defeated Austria and Russia.

 Battle of Borodino